Skip to content

 • A working PyTorch or JAX environment depending on your backend

-• CUDA toolkit and compatible NVIDIA drivers if building CUDA bindings
+• CUDA toolkit and compatible NVIDIA drivers if building the CUDA side of the extension binding

 Verify the Installation